 The pediatric obesity medicine fellowship program is for physicians who have completed residency training for pediatrics, internal medicine-pediatrics or family medicine.
 We offer two tracks — a one-year clinician educator track and a two-year clinician-researcher track.
 The program is designed to provide trainees with expertise and clinical experience in pediatric obesity medicine with a primary focus on the evaluation and management of pediatric and adolescent obesity.
 Fellows will learn how to diagnose genetic causes of obesity as well as treat obesity and its resulting comorbidities through intensive lifestyle interventions, including modifications to nutrition, physical activity and behavior, as well as pharmacotherapy and collaborative subspecialty and surgical care.
-We are not currently accepting applicants but expect to be for the 2022-23 academic year.

 - Novel drug therapies for pediatric weight loss